Last Updated on April 27, 2023

 So before choosing a specific diet or dog food for your Aussie Labradoodle, ask your vet first to be sure about the meals’ amount and nutritional balance.

-Give your Australian Labradoodle 2 and a half to 3 cups of dog food every day and split it into two meals.
+Give your Australian Labradoodle 2 1/2 to 3 cups of dog food every day and split it into two meals.

 It’s up to you on what time you feed your dog, as long as he doesn’t get too hungry and it’s somehow consistent.
 What most owners do is feed their furry buddy once in the morning and once in the evening.